-Administrative expenses per active member and pension recipient declined year on year, thanks to investments in technology and more efficient processes, to an average of CHF 160 for 2019 (prior year: CHF 171).
-Asset management expenses rose slightly to 0.20%, compared with 0.19% in 2018, but remain low overall.
+Administrative expenses per active member / pension recipient declined further year on year, thanks to investments in IT and improvements in process efficiency, to an average of CHF 152 (prior year: CHF 160).
+At 0.20%, asset management expenses remained at the low level of the previous year.

-Four closed pension plans underfunded
+One closed pension plan underfunded

-Based on the expected return and on the recommendation of the Pension Actuary, the Board of Directors decided to reduce the technical interest rate for the closed pension plans to 0.5% as of 31 December 2019.
-For this reason, four of the seven closed pension plans are underfunded at the end of the year according to the regulations.
-At 31 December 2019 the consolidated funded ratio of all the closed pension plans stands at 99.4%.
+Despite the reduction in the technical interest rate to 0.5% in 2019, the funded ratios of the closed pension plans improved.
+Thanks to the positive performance of the financial markets, only one pension plan is still underfunded according to its regulations at the end of 2020.
+At 31 December 2020 the consolidated funded ratio of all the closed pension plans stands at 103.1%.